 (Courtesy of The Bunganut Pig Pub and Eatery)

 It may be a mouthful to say, but this Murfreesboro establishment has been going strong for nearly 20 years and is as well known for its diverse musical offerings as it is for its greasy pub grub (not to mention, daily happy hour specials 2-7 p.m.).
-Nearly every night of the week is booked with some sort of stage happening, whether a band, karaoke or a writers' night.
+Nearly every night of the week, The Bunganut Pig Pub & Eatery is booked with some sort of stage happening, whether a band, karaoke or a writers' night.
 The Bunganut has a location in Franklin, as well, for those of you closer to I-65 instead of I-24.

-If you're up for a lazy drive through the pastoral countryside, buy a ticket to hear some world-class bluegrass performed in the belly of the Cumberland Caverns and make a day of it.
-Several times a year, Bluegrass Underground brings in heavenly acts to fill its soaring Volcano Room with harmonious tunes.
+If you're up for a lazy drive through the pastoral countryside, buy a ticket to hear some world-class bluegrass performed in the belly of The Caverns and make a day of it.
+Several times a year, Bluegrass Underground brings in heavenly acts to fill the cave with harmonious tunes.